![]() |

-Car passengers share the costs with the driver, and a refreshment stop is usually made on the return journey.
+Car passengers share the costs with the driver, and a refreshment stop is often made on the return journey.

 Click on any of these pictures from day trips to see the full sized version: